|

 PHYLLOERYTHRIN & 'SAUT'

 The phylloerythrin itself was synthesized in the animal after eating green plants containing chlorophyll (another porphyrin).
-The chlorophyll is normally broken down in the animals gastro-intestinal tract by microbes into phylloerythrin, where it is excreted by the liver into the bile.
+The chlorophyll is normally broken down in the animals gastro-intestinal tract by microbes into phylloerythrin, where it is normally excreted by the liver into the bile.
 But if the bile ducts are blocked...

 |